 So yeah, I’ve made my feelings known and clear.
 There’s no secret that I am kinda into these Pumpkin Banana Muffins.

 But there are reasons behind these strong emotions.
-Let me explain the many reasons why this is the absolute gem that it is:
+Let me explain the many reasons why pumpkin banana muffins are the absolute gem:

 - The pumpkin and banana combination is unreal.
 And magical.
 In fact, I like it more than regular pumpkin muffins and banana muffins.